|

 The project began in 2009 with a vision study to assess the scope of needs and develop a set of alternatives for study.
 In 2010, in accordance with the National Environmental Policy Act (NEPA), CTA and Federal Transit Administration (FTA) initiated the environmental review process for the project and undertook work to develop an Environmental Impact Statement (EIS).
 The process included numerous public meetings and input opportunities, and study of various alternatives for achieving a good state of repair for the infrastructure in the project area.

-A number of alternatives are under consideration for the RPM project, including the comprehensive reconstruction of track, stations, and structures along the line.
-The four options currently under consideration and study, not including an FTA-required "no action" baseline scenario, include:
+A number of alternatives were considered for the RPM project, including the comprehensive reconstruction of track, stations, and structures along the line.
+The four options that were considered and studied, not including an FTA-required "no action" baseline scenario, included:

-The Modernization with Station Consolidation option includes the consolidation of South Blvd. and Main stations by closing the existing South Blvd. station and adding a new entrance to Main at Madison Avenue, approximately two blocks north of South Blvd. station.
+The Modernization with Station Consolidation option included the consolidation of South Blvd. and Main stations by closing the existing South Blvd. station and adding a new entrance to Main at Madison Avenue, approximately two blocks north of South Blvd. station.

-See CTA's Red & Purple Modernization page for more information about the scoping and planning process, and the various alternatives being considered.
+See CTA's Red & Purple Modernization page for more information about the scoping and planning process.

 The island platform at South Boulevard, looking south from the north end on May 8, 2004.
 The canopy edge has been painted purple to denote its location on the line of the same name.
 For a larger view, click here.
 (Photo by Graham Garfield) |